Cloud-CV/EvalAI/docs/setup.md

 ## How to setup

-This section guides first-time contributor through installing the EvalAI development environment on <h4>Ubuntu(recommended 14.04)</h4>
+This section guides first-time contributor through installing the EvalAI development environment on
+## Ubuntu(recommended 14.04)

 ### Step 1: Install prerequisites